In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 Interviews are an opportunity for a prospective employer to determine if you are the right person for the job.

-However, it’s also time for you to decide if you really want to work for this particular organization.
+However, it’s also time to decide if you want to work for this particular organization.

-The best way to get the information you need is to ask, ask, ask!
+The best way to get the necessary information is to ask, ask, ask!

 The last thing anyone wants is to turn up for their first day of work to discover the job is not what they expected.